Easy and low maintenance gardening tips for cat lovers

 Annual bedding is time-consuming to plant, water, feed and maintain generally, so go instead for evergreen trees and shrubs which have a good, trouble-free reputation.
 Between them plant a selection of cat-safe bulbs and hardy perennials.
 These plants look after themselves and only need the old leaves and stems removed at the end of the year, and maybe thinning out every three or four years.

-Choose shrubs that do not need cutting back every year; try, for example, winter-flowering witch-hazels and mahonias, the catkin-bearing garrya, summer-flowering hebes and the palm-like New Zealand flax (phormium).
+Choose shrubs that do not need cutting back every year.
+Try winter-flowering witch-hazels and mahonias, the catkin-bearing garrya, summer-flowering hebes and the palm-like New Zealand flax (phormium).

 5. Roses all the way